Fleeym/GDPack/README.md

 # GDPack
-A small program I made for myself that manages Geometry Dash texture packs.
-Written in C++
+A small program I made for myself that will manage Geometry Dash texture packs.
+Written in C++.
+This is my first project so if the code sucks, you know why :)

 ## Building from source
 At the moment you can only build this from source.
 This is how I do it.